-What is the distance between the site boundary and the closest recorded large bomb strike?
-On site x 8 How many HE, Parachute Mine, Oil Incendiary, Phosphorus Incendiary or Fire Pot bombs (large bombs) were recorded within a 300m radius of the site?
-104 Were any nearby sticks of large bombs recorded in line with the site? ✓ Were any 1kg incendiary bomb showers recorded over the site? √ Additional comments: n/a
+What is the distance betwee e between the site boundary and the closest recorded large bomb strike?
+How many HE, Parachute Mine, Oil Incendiary, Phosphorus Incendiary or Fire Pot bombs (large bombs) were recorded within a 300m radius of the site?
+Were any nearby sticks of large bombs recorded in line with the site?
+Were any 1kg incendiary bomb showers recorded over the site?
+Additional comments: n/a

-9.9.2 Bomb Damage Assessment:
+8.9.2 Bomb Damage Assessment: